Animesh-Guchhait/Q-learning-Reinforcement-/README.md

 Going off the grid sideways and going below the starting line are defined in the obvious way. .

 Compute an optimal policy from each starting state for the car.
-Use either an on-policy Monte Carlo approach or a TD(0) method (either SARSA or Q-learning).

 Experiment with different reward values for the final move and see how it affects the learning process.